navina-ingersol/Compiler-Phases-Using-AI/AI-LLVM-Based-Analysis/README.md

 # AI-Based LLVM-Style Compiler Analysis

-Modern compilers such as LLVM use AI and machine learning techniques to analyze intermediate representations (IR) and guide optimization decisions.
+Modern compilers like LLVM use AI and machine learning to analyze intermediate representations (IR) and guide optimization decisions.

-In this project, an AI-based analysis approach inspired by LLVM ML-based optimization techniques was applied to the virtual compiler.
+In this project, an AI-based analysis inspired by LLVM ML-driven optimization techniques was applied to the virtual compiler.

-The AI tool was conceptually used to:
+The AI tool was used to:
-- Analyze intermediate code representations
+- Analyze three-address intermediate code
+- Detect redundant temporaries
-- Identify optimization opportunities
+- Validate optimization correctness
-- Validate phase-wise execution flow of the compiler
+- Verify phase-wise execution flow

-This demonstrates the role of AI in modern compiler design without requiring full LLVM infrastructure.
+This demonstrates AI-assisted compiler analysis as used in modern compiler infrastructures.